ziadmatni/ziadmatni.github.io/_pages/about.md

 I am passionate about teaching technology to *everyone* (i.e. those with and without an affinity for computers, math, or engineering) and see a continued huge demand by people of different work and educational backgrounds wanting to learn computational and data science technologies at all levels.
 At my core, I am an educator, an engineer, and a social technologist.

+My Erdős number is no more than 5; my Berners-Lee number is no more than 3; my Matni number is exactly zero! :)

 My decidedly non-academic hobbies include music performance, international cooking, open-world gaming, and reading (well, does listening to a lot of audiobooks count?)